 If you fail to get sufficient liquid into your glass, you might say “Poor pour, pitiful me.”

 If the wine is of poor quality you may need the spit jar to dispose of the unwanted remainder.
-If you use the spit jar too often you are less inclined to live alms in the tips jar.
+If you use the spit jar too often you are less inclined to leave alms in the tips jar.

 Hint–If you are doing a lot of wine tasting, it is recommended that you use the spit jar rather than swallow the wine and increase your chance of getting intoxicated.
 Swirl-Sniff-Sip-Swallow normally.
 Swirl-Sniff-Sip-Spit if tasting in quantity.